AdrianUrbanski/BSD/README.md

 # Data
 We used two datasets:
 * The first one we collected ourselves.
 It consists of 200 hand-picked articles (roughly half of them fake) from over 20 websites.
-* The second we found on kaggle.com.
-Since it's huge (over 40k articles) and quite popular, we thought that it would allow us to train a reliable model, but it turned out that almost all true articles were scraped from the same site.
+* The second we found on kaggle.com [(link)](https://www.kaggle.com/clmentbisaillon/fake-and-real-news-dataset).
+Since it's huge (nearly 40k articles) and quite popular, we thought that it would allow us to train a reliable model, but it turned out that almost all true articles were scraped from the same site.
 Moreover, the articles had the website name in their content, so a simple if check was enough to achieve over 99% accuracy.
 No wonder people on kaggle were able to train neural networks that worked so well!
 # Extracted features
 Before training our models, we first had to preprocess contents of the articles, extracting following features:
 * Bag of words and 2-grams